gogoprog/euccas.github.io/source/_posts/2017-06-26-facebook-infrastructure-streaming-video-engine-sve.md

   - Notify the **scheduler** that there are video segments available to be encoded
   - Write the video (segment) to the **original storage**
   - Further split the video segment into GOPs
 - Scheduler will find workers to encode videos.
-Multiple works can be utilized and each worker will process one or multiple GOPs
+Multiple works can be utilized and each worker will process one or multiple GOPs.
 - Overlapped upload and encoding process: While proprocessor, scheduler and works are working, the uploading process is still ongoing.
 Clients continues splitting videos into segments and uploading to the web server.

 {% img center /images/post_images/2017/20170627-fb_00.png 600px %}